SmithWillSuffice/ohanga-pai/content/empirical/99_1_quantopian_phacks.md

 These interpretations of $p$-values are terrible dicey though:

-* These are not absolute probabilities, they're conditional --- they are probabilities only *given* the assumptions of the model are correct (Gaussian errors, whatever else the test statistic assumes, etc.)
+* These are not absolute probabilities, they're conditional --- they are probabilities only *given* the assumptions of the model are correct (and Gaussian errors, whatever else the test statistic assumes, etc.)
 * If you are in social sciences you might tolerate more false negatives (NullHyp is true & the test indicates it is false).
 * For a lot of problems the more hazardous (in real life terms) outcome is a false